tleino/vtsh/README.md

       as a client to text-based Multi User Dungeons (in acme(1) the dislike for interactive sessions is more visible);
     * relies on window manager for getting multiple columns.
-* xd(1) is a proof-of-concept implementation of the Gemini "Small Internet" protocol that works especially well from a vtsh(1)-like interface
+* xd(1) is a proof-of-concept [edbrowse](https://github.com/CMB/edbrowse)-like
+implementation for using e.g. Gemini "Small Internet" protocol that could work very well with *vtsh*
     * See [xd](https://github.com/tleino/xd).